netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 3. Enable the Bundle
 4. Create your MultiUserBundle
 5. Create your Entities
-6. Configure the FOSMultiUserBundle (NmnMultiUserBundle params)
+6. Configure the FOSUserBundle (NmnMultiUserBundle params)
 7. Configure parameters for UserDiscriminator
 8. Create your controllers